joshukraine/dotfiles/README.md

 ### What does it do?

-When you invoke `setup-mac.sh`, this is what it does in a nutshell:
+When you invoke `setupmac`, this is what it does in a nutshell:

 * Check for command line tools to be installed.
 The script will exit if they aren't found.
 * Install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).